Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Inference after selection by the lasso

 \subsection{The lasso estimator}

-As $\beta_i$ is high-dimensional when $Kp$ is large relative to $T$, least squares estimation is not appropriate, and a structure must be imposed on $\beta_i$ to be able to estimate it consistently.
-In particular, we assume \textit{sparsity} of $\beta_i$; that is, we assume that $\beta_i$ can accurately be approximated by a coefficient vector with a (significant) portion of the coefficients equal to zero.\footnote{Formally we can make the distinction between exact sparsity, which implies that at most $s$ elements of $\beta_i$ are non-zero with $s<<T$, and approximate sparsity, which allows all regressors to potentially have a non-zero effect on the dependent variable, but no more than $s$ are needed for accurately approximating it \citep[see e.g.][]{belloni2011inference}.
-As we are not interested in variable selection as such, approximate sparsity suffices for our purposes.}
+As $\bbeta$ is high-dimensional when $Kp$ is large relative to $T$, least squares estimation is not appropriate, and a structure must be imposed on $\bbeta$ to be able to estimate it consistently.
+We assume \textit{sparsity} of $\bbeta$; that is, we assume that $\bbeta$ can accurately be approximated by a coefficient vector with a (significant) portion of the coefficients equal to zero.

-The sparsity assumption validates the use of variable selection to obtain the subset of relevant covariates in explaining $y_i$, thereby reducing the dimensionality of the system without having to sacrifice predictability.
-We use the lasso to simultaneously perform the variable selection and the estimation of the parameters by solving
+The sparsity assumption validates the use of variable selection methods, thereby reducing the dimensionality of the system without having to sacrifice predictability.
+For a general $n$-dimensional vector of responses $\by$ and $n \times M$-dimensional matrix of covariates $\bX$, the (weighted) lasso simultaneously performs variable selection and estimation of the parameters by solving

-where for any $n$-dimensional vector $x$, $||x||_q = \left(\sum_{j=1}^n |x_j|^q \right)^{1/q}$ is the standard $\ell_q$-norm, $\lambda$ is a non-negative tuning parameter determining the strength of the penalty, and $w_i$ is a vector of weights corresponding to the parameters in $\beta_i$.
-For the standard lasso all weights are either equal to one, or equal to zero (if this parameter should not be penalized).
+where $\lambda$ is a non-negative tuning parameter determining the strength of the penalty, and $\{w_m\}_{m=1}^{M}$ are non-negative weights corresponding to the parameters in $\bbeta$.
+For the standard lasso the weights are either equal to one, or equal to zero (if this parameter should not be penalized).
+The notation $\hat{\bbeta}(\lambda)$ highlights that the solution to the minimization problem depends on $\lambda$, which has te be selected as well (see Section \ref{sub:tunpa}).
+When no confusion can arise, we simply write $\hat{\bbeta}$.

-The lasso estimator combines shrinking parameter estimates towards zero (proportional to increasing $\lambda$) and a variable selection as the penalty function is non-differentiable at zero.
-However, the convexity of the $\ell_1$-penalty ensures that fast algorithms can be used to compute the solution efficiently \citep{friedman2010regularization}.
-In general the lasso does not provide consistent variable selection as it selects too many variables, and does not therefore have the ``oracle property'' of being able to select the right set of variables with probability 1 asymptotically. \citet{zou2006adaptive} proposes the \textit{adaptive lasso} with parameter-specific weights $w_i$ -- different from 0 or 1 -- in \eqref{eq:lasso} to obtain the oracle properties, provided a proper choice of the tuning parameter $\lambda$.
-However, note that for our purpose, oracle properties are not very relevant; we wish to eliminate the effects of the other ``nuisance'' variables on the relation between the variables tested for Granger causality, but we do not need to identify which of these nuisance variables matter.
+One may also consider the \textit{adaptive lasso} \citep{zou2006adaptive} with parameter-specific weights $w_j$ in \eqref{eq:lasso} based on an initial estimation of $\bbeta$, which is able to delete more irrelevant variables.
+However, for our purpose such oracle properties are not very relevant; we wish to eliminate the effects of the other ``nuisance'' variables on the relation between the variables tested for Granger causality, but we do not need to identify which of these nuisance variables matter.